n27051538/hpmsa_exporter/README.md

 This exporter has been tested on the following hardware:

  - MSA 2050 series using 3.5" and 2.5" backplanes with or without external JBODs
+ - MSA 1040 series using 3.5" with external JBOD